antonshulgin/memorobot/README.md

 # memorobot

-IRC bot that stores and posts snippets of text.
-Can be used for bookmarking stuff, or as a dictionary.
+IRC bot that stores and recalls snippets of text.
+Can be used to bookmark stuff, as a dictionary, or whatever.

 ## Usage